zep715/rbylua/README.md

 Work only with vba rr 23.6.

-Do not use lua scripts inside the dev folder, since they're not ready yet.
-# How to use
-Choose the appropriate region of your ROM.
-If you're unsure about it, run version_check first.
 ## Gift ##
-Valid also for starters.
 DVs are generated after prompted to nickname your Pokémon.

 Put the cursor over "no" (nicknames not yet supported) and run the script

+Valid for: starters, fossils, in-game gifts (eevee, lapras, ...) and game corner prizes.

 ## Stationary ##
-There are five stationaries: Snorlax, the three birds and Mewtwo.
+DVs are generated when the battle begins.

 Interact with the sprite, stop at the cry text before the battle and run the script.
-# dev log
-added dev/fishing

-added unified_gift and stationary, tested but not on all versions, can be used

-v.02 stationary script: better battle check
+Valid for: Snorlax, Zapdos, Articuno, Moltres, Mewtwo, Electrode/Voltorb in Power Plant.

+## Fishing ##

+Species is generated first, and the IVs.
+Thanks Collector Togami for the info.

+Edit the script for desidered species, editing index number.

+Index number can be found here: http://bulbapedia.bulbagarden.net/wiki/List_of_Pok%C3%A9mon_by_index_number_(Generation_I)

+Select your rod, put cursor over "use" and run the script.